How to determine who are Key Management Personnel

 What to report under KMP executive remuneration

-The Digital Annual Reporting Tool reporting table for KMP is prepopulated with the information above in the format required by the KMP table in Schedule 3 of the PGPA Rule.
+The Digital Annual Reporting Tool data template for KMP is pre-populated with the information above in the format required by the KMP table in Schedule 3 of the PGPA Rule.

-Commonwealth companies should complete the data templates with the Digital Annual Reporting Tool to ensure that the correct information is being reported.
+Commonwealth companies should complete the data templates in the Digital Annual Reporting Tool to ensure that the correct information is being reported and available on the Data Sets page of the Transparency Portal.
+Data templates are completed in addition to any reporting in annual reports.

 Please refer to How to calculate & report for further details on this and general requirements on each remuneration category.